syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/aggregates/group-and-caption-aggregate.md

 # Group and caption aggregate in ASP.Net Core Grid component

 Group footer and caption aggregates in the Syncfusion ASP.Net Core Grid component allow you to calculate aggregate values based on the current group items.
 These aggregate values can be displayed in the group footer cells and group caption cells, respectively.
-To achieve this, you can use the `groupFooterTemplate` and `groupCaptionTemplate` properties of the [AggregateColumn](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridAggregateColumns.html).
+To achieve this, you can use the `groupFooterTemplate` and `groupCaptionTemplate` properties of the `aggregateColumn`.

 > When working with group aggregates in Syncfusion Grid, it is important to set the property [allowGrouping](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowGrouping) of the `column` to **true**.
 > To maintain grouped columns in the grid after grouping, set [showGroupedColumn](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridGroupSettings.html#Syncfusion_EJ2_Grids_GridGroupSettings_ShowGroupedColumn) to **true**.